Identity theft is a wide phrase that refers to the theft of a piece of personal information to create a new identity.

 VPNs aren't simply for streaming Netflix from the United States while on vacation in Europe.
 A VPN encrypts data as it leaves your device.
 Thereby adding an extra degree of protection to online transactions.
 This is particularly important if you're performing them in public.

 Doing any kind of shopping on public WiFi is usually a terrible idea.
 This is because data can be intercepted as it goes across the local network.
 However, a VPN will encrypt that local data.
+There are free and paid versions.
+But experts recommend using the paid VPN service as it provides a lot of security features.
+There are VPN deals offered by various providers nowadays wherein you can avail of great discounts.

 There are a variety of methods available to check if any of your personal information has been included in publicly available stolen data listings.